rnfsoft/FlagQuiz/README.md

 Level: 2/3

-Device: Emulator and Galaxy 4S
+Testing Devices: Emulator and Galaxy 4S

 Testing: works with a change